 This section of Lake George is perfect for a day on the water in your canoe or kayak!
 Located close to Bolton Landing, the dock at Northwest Bay is open for cars with top boats.

 The Battenkill River is a tributary of the Hudson River that starts in Vermont and flows into New York near Greenwich, just about a half an hour southeast of Glens Falls.
 The Battenkill offers top notch paddling opportunities in addition to fishing.
 If you don't own a kayak or canoe this could be a great choice, as there are places you can rent from.

 If you're looking to escape into the wilderness, go for a paddling trip in the Adirondacks!
 The Adirondack region is home to a seemingly endless number of lakes, ponds, and rivers just waiting to be explored.
 Here are some popular canoeing spots you can discover in the Adirondacks:

 Blue Mountain Lake is known for its incredibly clear waters and beautiful scenery.
 This top paddling spot is located almost at the heart of the Adirondack Park in the town of Indian Lake.

 The Bog River flows into Hitchens Pond for a long and relaxing paddle in the northwest corner of the Adirondack Park.

 You can find Lake Lila in the northwest region of the park.
 The lake is located in the Whitney Wilderness area, and a dirt access road must be taken from County Route 10 to reach the parking area.

 Fulton Chain of Lakes

 The Fulton Chain of Lakes can be found in Old Forge.
-This is the perfect canoeing destination if you happen to be recreating in the western Adirondacks.
+This is the perfect canoeing destination if you happen to be exploring the western Adirondacks.